 8. Messages to remember

-- The intensification and diversification of world trade, particularly in ornamental plants, is leading to an increase in the establishment of exotic insects in Europe.
+- The intensification and diversification of world trade, particularly in ornamental plants, is leading to an increase in the establishment of non-native insects in Europe.

-- Warming facilitates the establishment and spread of exotic species of subtropical and tropical origin.
+- Warming facilitates the establishment and spread of non-native species of subtropical and tropical origin.

 Notes and references